lightning/bolts/07-routing-gossip.md

 connections: it contains a series of `address descriptor`s for connecting to the node.
 The first byte describes the address type and is followed by the appropriate number of bytes for that type.

+`lease_rates` allows nodes to announce their willingness to provide funding to other nodes for a fee.
+They also commit to a maximum routing fee they will charge for transmitting funds over the channel for the duration of the funding lease.

+`lease_witness` contains the data that is signed when committing to a funding lease.
+It starts with `option_will_fund` in ASCII to ensure that this signature cannot be used in a different context.

 The following `address descriptor` types are defined: